 “After 2000 I remained in El Salvador and retired a couple of years ago.
 My forehead is all scarred, my fingers are all bent out of shape, I had surgery on my clavicle, one of my ribs is popped out permanently, but what suffers the most is the back and spinal column.
 I have pain every day, but mostly my knees are all shot.
 Wrestling is an art, and even with all my injuries, I enjoyed my career very much and have no regrets.
 If you enjoy something, you keep going!” concluded Huracán.

-In December 2020, he returned for one last match, and I witnessed his brief return.
+In December 2020, he returned for one last match, and I witnessed his brief but dramatic return.

 He’s still got it.
 He ran the ropes at full speed and took several slams like a champ.
 I could almost envision that it was 1975 all over again.
 I couldn’t speak with him before or after his match, but we still chat in private, and I anticipate making it to the next Arena Gladiadores event.

 We hope that this article provided an entertaining and unique glimpse into the storied wrestling scene in El Salvador.

 We would like to give a special thank you to José Guzmán of Arena Gladiadores for opening the doors to myself and Pro Wrestling Stories.
 The privilege was all ours when speaking with these wrestling legends.

 Update: After the success of this article, I was excited to dig further into my country’s rich history and bright future in wrestling.